 At the onset of every school year, Pahrump Valley Academy intends to provide a 3-day professional development session.
 The first day of the said session will consist of training on various schoolwide relevant subjects among which are Child Find, Student Success Teams, relevant classroom intervention measures, and special education in its purpose and function.
 The second day will consist of grade level planning meetings.
 The academy's special education teacher(s) will be at hand, circulating the given meetings to answer relevant questions and provide comments and insights enriching the planning activities.
+The second day's grade-level planning will then come full circle to expand to the school-wide cross-departmental collaboration on the third day.
+During the cross-departmental collaboration phase of PVA's first of the year professional development, general education teachers and teachers specialized in addressing unique needs collaborate to create the least restrictive environment in which all PVA students can still thrive.

 Moreover, the administrative staff of the Pahrump Valley Academy will on daily bases walk the school hallways and visit classrooms.
 The administrative staff will make informal observations meant to inform the future professional developments of the academy and meet the unique growth needs of the individual classroom instructors.
-Among these needs are the ability of the teachers to meet the unique needs of their special education students.
+Among these needs are the ability of the teachers to meet the unique needs of their special education students, as well as, the ability to work in collaboration with colleagues specialized in meeting the needs of student populations other than their own.